-At the end of the module, students will sit an online, open book, multiple choice quiz examining student understanding of the content taught within each respective module.
-Students having the opportunity to repeat the quiz up to a maximum of three times, within 1 weeks of completing the module.
+At the end of the module, students will sit an online, open book, quiz examining student understanding of the content taught within each respective module.
+Each quiz will be subdivided into two parts, Part A & Part B

+Part A will consist of a 20 question MCQ test, with students having the opportunity to repeat the quiz up to a maximum of three times, within 1 weeks of completing the module.